RoyYoo18/RoyYoo/README.md

 Hi 👋 My name is Roy Yoo
 ========================

-A passionate frontend developer from Korea
+A passionate frontend developer born in South Korea (now in the U.S.)
 ------------------------------------------

 I am a starting and still learning frontend developer that is born in South Korea.